79%

 Settlement.
 Not a unicorn case — plaintiffs win negligent training claims 79% of the time, average payout $1.6 million.

-Here's the part that still haunts me: the training usually did happen.
+Here's the part that still haunts me: the training actually did happen.
 The safety manager ran the session.
 The crew watched the video.
 The sign-in sheet got filed in a binder that vanished during an office move.
 When OSHA or a plaintiff's attorney shows up, "trust me, it happened" doesn't cut it.

 The real audit question isn't "Did you train them?"
 It's "Can you prove what you trained them on, when, and that the content complied with the rules in force at that exact time?"